gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 appearing in the output.

-But what happens if the the answer is wrong?
+But what happens if the answer is wrong?
 What happen when the condition is false?

 Lets look at the whole block from lines 31 to 49.